-Using different types of stimuli, marketing professionals try to make you more perceptive to their products whether you need them or not.
-It's not an easy job.
-Consumers today are bombarded with all types of marketing from every angle-television, radio, magazines, the Internet, and even bathroom walls.
-It's been estimated that the average consumer is exposed to about three thousand advertisements per day.Kalle Lasn, Culture Jam: The Uncooling of America (New York: William Morrow & Company, 1999).
-Consumers are also multitasking more today than in the past.
-They are surfing the Internet, watching television, and checking their cell phones for text messages simultaneously.
-All day, every day, we are receiving information.
-Some, but not all, of it makes it into our brains.
+Consumers are bombarded with messages on television, radio, magazines, the Internet, and even bathroom walls.
+The average consumer is exposed to about three thousand advertisements per day.Kalle Lasn, Culture Jam: The Uncooling of America (New York: William Morrow & Company, 1999).
+Consumers are surfing the Internet, watching television, and checking their cell phones for text messages simultaneously.
+Some, but not all, information makes it into our brains.
+Selecting information we see or hear (e.g., television shows or magazines) is called selective exposure.

 Have you ever read or thought about something and then started noticing ads and information about it popping up everywhere?
-That's because your perception of it had become heightened.
 Many people are more perceptive to advertisements for products they need.
-Selective perception is the process of filtering out information based on how relevant it is to you.
+Selective attention12 is the process of filtering out information based on how relevant it is to you.
 It's been described as a "suit of armor" that helps you filter out information you don't need.
-At other times, people forget information, even if it's quite relevant to them, which is called selective retention.
-Usually the information contradicts the person's belief.
+At other times, people forget information, even if it's quite relevant to them, which is called selective retention13.
+Often the information contradicts the person's belief.
 A longtime chain smoker who forgets much of the information communicated during an antismoking commercial is an example.

-To be sure their advertising messages get through to you, companies use repetition.
-How tired of iPhone commercials were you before they tapered off the tube?
+To be sure their advertising messages get through to you and you remember them, companies use repetition.
+How tired of iPhone commercials were you before they tapered off?
 How often do you see the same commercial aired during a single television show?